The Best Way to Reset the ESXi Default Password

 Everything should be OK now.
 Once you have logged into the ESXi console, set a new strong password in ESXi password settings and do not forget it.

 No matter what password you use on ESXi hosts don’t forget to back up your VMs.
 Having VM backups can protect your data, save money and time.
-If you want to learn more about NAKIVO Backup & Replication, request a live demo by one of our engineers or download a full-featured free trial to test NAKIVO Backup & Replication in your virtual environment today and see the product in action.
+Learn more about NAKIVO Backup & Replication and test it in your virtual environment.